Scams

 You can:

-• Pose specific questions
+- Pose specific questions

-• If the caller requests money, tell them you’ll consider their request, hang up, and verify their identity before moving on
+- If the caller requests money, tell them you’ll consider their request, hang up, and verify their identity before moving on

-How to avoid getting scammed:
+How to avoid getting scammed

 There are some practical ways to avoid being scammed right now for you to become more efficient in safeguarding your information and ease any fear you may have towards scams.

-NEVER click on links in an email you are not expecting.
+Never click on links in an email you are not expecting.
 This practice serves as a fundamental precautionary measure to fend off potential phishing attempts and safeguard your sensitive information.

-Scrutinize the sender's email address for legitimacy.
+Scrutinise the sender's email address for legitimacy.
 Scam emails often exhibit peculiar spelling or feature unusual domain names.
 Even if an email appears seemingly harmless, a quick Google search is advisable, especially if it involves clicking on links or sharing personal information.

 If someone contacts you via phone or email, claiming to represent a reputable company like Microsoft, it is crucial to validate their authenticity.
-Google search the company and reach out to their official customer services team.
+Google the company and reach out to their official customer service team.
 Inform them about the call or email, allowing them to confirm its legitimacy.
 This not only safeguards you but also informs the company that someone is scamming in their name!
 They can then help prevent future scams by issuing warnings to clients via email.

-Share stories of scam messages:
+Share stories of scam messages

-Regularly check your transaction history:
+Regularly check your transaction history

 Get into the habit of regularly checking your bank transaction history to make sure you actually made it.
 Scams can be sneaky and deduct money in small amounts to seem less suspicious.

-Only invest and shop at websites you trust:
+Only invest and shop at websites you trust

-Safeguard your information:
+Safeguard your information

 Did you know scammers can access the details saved on your device without you knowing?
 It may be difficult to remember your passwords, but having auto-saved passwords or other personal information can put you at risk of scammers!

-Antivirus software:
+Antivirus software

-Make sure your antivirus software is up to date and is purchased or installed through a secure company!
+Make sure your antivirus software is up to date and is purchased or installed through a secure company!.

 Some free options (MoneyHub, 2023):

-The free version offers basic protection against malware, but you can upgrade to 3 different paid versions for enhanced security .
+- Bitdefender (PC and Android devices): The free version offers basic protection against malware, but you can upgrade to 3 different paid versions for enhanced security .

-The free version offers protection against viruses, spyware, and malware that scans your emails for suspicious attachments and phishing threats.
+- Avast (Windows, Android, Mac, and iPhone/iPad): The free version offers protection against viruses, spyware, and malware that scans your emails for suspicious attachments and phishing threats.

-The free version offers a ‘Free Virus Scanner Tool,’ which includes malware detection and removal.
+- Malwarebytes (Windows and Mac): The free version offers a free virus scanner tool, which includes malware detection and removal.

-What can you do if you get scammed:
+What you can do if you get scammed

-Act quickly:
+Act quickly

 Contact your bank provider if you’ve clicked on a suspicious link, downloaded an unknown attachment, or money has been deducted from your account.

-Protect your Identity:
+Protect your identity

 If the scam involves your personal information, such as password or address, consider options like freezing card reports or changing your password.

-Report the Scam:
+Report the scam

-Support for Students :
+Support for students

 Student IT Hub